dorny/SublimeTS/README.md

 * Comments & Indentation Preferences
 * Snippets

 Main advantage of this plugin is actually working syntax definition.
 All other Sublime TypeScript plugins are using same old syntax definition which can't correctly handle class methods or variable types.
+I will try to merge my work with other plugins so i hope this statement will not be true for a long time.

 This plugin does not provide typescript autocomple (performance issues) or